angular-buch/website-articles/blog/2025-12-signal-forms-part4/README.md

 ### Using the Component

 As the final step, we replace the old `FormError` component with the new `FormFieldInfo` component in your templates.
 To make things work, we have to adjust the `imports` section of the component accordingly.
+Also we can now remove the `pending()` check here since it will be handled by our `FormFieldInfo` component.

 ```html
 <label>